 Andrew Penn has served as our director since March 2012.
-He joined Telstra Corporation Limited in March 2012 and currently serves as Chief Financial Officer and Group Executive International, Finance and Strategy.
-Mr. Penn has been appointed as Chief Executive Officer of Telstra effective as of May 1, 2015.
+Andrew is the Chief Executive Officer of Telstra Corporation Limited since May 1, 2015.
+He joined Telstra in 2012 as Chief Financial Officer and was also appointed Group Executive International in 2014.
 Prior to that, Mr. Penn had a career at AXA Asia Pacific Holdings Limited spanning twenty years, where he served in a variety of senior finance, strategy and executive roles, including group Chief Executive Officer from 2006 to 2011.
 Mr. Penn holds an MBA degree from Kingston University, London and is a graduate of Harvard Business School's advanced management program.
 He is a fellow of the Chartered Association of Certified Accountants.

-Xiang Li has served as our director since 2008 and president since May 2013.
-He served as our executive vice president between 2008 and May 2013.
+Xiang Li has served as our director since 2008.
+He served as our president from May 2013 to June 2015 and executive vice president between 2008 and May 2013.
 Mr. Li is also a director of Sequel Media.
 In 2005, Mr. Li founded our autohome.com.cn website providing online advertising services to the automotive industry.
 In 2000, Mr. Li founded pcpop.com website, which began commercial operations in 2003.
 Pcpop.com focuses on providing marketing services for the information technology industry and was operated through China Topside.
 Pcpop.com was spun off from our company in June 2011.
-Mr. Li currently mainly focuses on content creation and product development in our company.